sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 This is my research project for one of the modules I'm taking for my Master's degree.
 I might continue with this further, even though my research project finishes.

-My goal is to fine-tune and modify the Performance RNN, a model from the Magenta project, to enhance its performance to generate better classical music.
+My goal is to create another version of Performance RNN that can generate classical music that sounds close to human-composed classical music.

-I will compare the original fine-tuned pre-trained Performance RNN model to the modified and fine-tuned version of the model.
+The project involved 3 iteration processes that involved model modifications and fine-tuning processes.

 ## Training
 All of the models used are pre-trained models.